-Dysphagia is a difficulty or derangement in normal swallowing, which can range from a minor sensation of something persisting in the throat, to coughing during feeding, to having to constantly spit out saliva.
+Dysphagia is difficulty in normal swallowing, which can range from a minor sensation of something stuck in the throat, coughing during eating, to having to constantly spit out saliva.

 Causes of swallowing problems

-The exact incidence of dysphagia is unknown as it has so many different causes, such as:
+The exact cause of dysphagia is unknown as it has so many different causes, such as:

 - Neurological conditions (including stroke)